1.0 W&M Payment Card Policy

 - Departments using the card swipe terminals must follow the transaction processing guidelines as outlined by the vendor (First Data).

-- Departments using card swipe terminals must inspect terminals periodically for tampering and log inspections.
+- Departments using card swipe terminals and/or other approved devices must inspect devices periodically for tampering and log inspections.
 Inspections must be logged using the W&M PCI Quality Control Check List.

 - Products sold must be evaluated by Financial Operations to determine if sales tax must be collected.
 Financial Operations will determine the appropriate sales tax when a merchant account is requested.
 Direct all tax questions to firstname.lastname@example.org.